EvansWitte/EvansWitte/README.md

 # Hi<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="32px">, I'm Evans

-A Data Analyst with passion for maths and statistics, technology and programming, visualization as well as problem solving.
+A Data Scientist with passion for maths and statistics, technology and programming, visualization as well as problem solving.
 I'm addicted to learn and grow every day. <br>
 Currently learning more skills about Data Science at [neuefische GmbH](https://www.neuefische.de/)

 ## 🛠 Languages and Tools